gwastro/pycbc/.github/PULL_REQUEST_TEMPLATE/standard_template.md

 - Please add labels as appropriate
 -->

+- [ ] The author of this pull request will adhere to the [code of conduct](https://github.com/gwastro/pycbc/blob/master/CODE_OF_CONDUCT.md)

 <!--- Some basic info about the change --->
 This is a:
 - [ ] Bug fix